‘I Believe I Can’: The Importance of Self-Discipline, Habit, and Perseverance

 Tales From The Past

-In many traditional stories, having the “faith to persist” and the “will of steel” have often presented themselves and taught readers to “look within” to find the determination to tackle life’s challenges.
+In many traditional stories, having the “faith to persist” and a “will of steel” have often taught readers to “look within” to find the determination to tackle life’s challenges.
 Such stories have also taught people to remember who they are and what is really important to them.

-There is such a story called A Tale of Devotion, which depicts a predestined relationship of grace and loyalty between a man called Xue Rengui (who was born into an impoverished family), and a woman called Wang Baochuan (who was brought up in an aristocratic family).
+One such story is A Tale of Devotion, an ancient Chinese tale of the predestined relationship of grace and loyalty between a man called Xue Rengui (who was born into an impoverished family), and a woman called Wang Baochuan (who was brought up in an aristocratic family).

-At the time of marriageable age, Wenda wanted to toss an embroidered marriage ball (similar to a bride tossing up her bouquet).
-In ancient China, such an event was believed to be arranged by heaven and fate would determine who a person was to marry.
+At the time of marriageable age, Wenda wanted to toss an embroidered marriage ball (similar to a bride tossing her bouquet).
+In ancient China, the outcome of such an event was believed to be arranged by heaven and fate would determine who a person was to marry.

-When the ball was caught by Sergie, Wenda’s father was enraged as he was not pleased to have someone of a lower rank marry into his family.
+When the ball was caught by Sergie, Wenda’s father was enraged since he didn’t want to have someone of a lower rank marry into his family.
 So he blatantly dismissed this arrangement.
-But Wenda insisted on this arrangement as she had also fallen for Sergie’s righteous and heroic look.
-Moreover, Wenda had dreamed of a similar-looking man in an earlier dream.
+But Wenda insisted on the arrangement as she had previously dreamed of a similar-looking man and had fallen for Sergie’s righteous and heroic look.

-Wenda’s father was very annoyed by the incident and asked her to choose between the marriage or her parents, but Wenda tearfully chose Sergie.
-Thus, her father severed all ties and dismissed Wenda as his daughter on the spot.
+In his anger, Wenda’s father demanded she choose between the marriage or her parents.
+When Wenda tearfully chose Sergie, her father severed all ties and immediately disowned Wenda as his daughter.

-As Wenda decided to live with Sergie, she had pawned off her jewellery in exchange for money to live off and then followed him to his home—a cave-dwelling.
+Wenda decided to live with Sergie, so she sold her jewellery so they had some money to live off and followed him to his home—a cave-dwelling.

-After marriage, Sergie felt uneasy having his wife suffer and live in poverty.
-As a result, he developed a strong sense of manly responsibility and strong faith to go out and earn a name for himself.
+After their marriage, Sergie felt uneasy having his wife suffer and live in poverty.
+He developed a strong sense of manly responsibility and strong faith to go out and earn a name for himself.

 From this story so far, having a sense of responsibility is already the first step to self-discipline and willpower.